stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

 I was unable to make my way very rapidly.
 When I reached the threshold, a glance within revealed my former friend seated in a large overstuffed chair; while beside him was a smoking-stand upon which were assorted bottles and a glass.
 He reclined half-way in the moonlight through the large window, and his greasy features were creased in a drunken smirk.
-An opened book lay in his lap&mdash;one of the hideous tomes from his private library.
+An opened book lay in his lap--one of the hideous tomes from his private library.

   For a long moment I gloated over the prospect before me, and then, stepping forward suddenly, I brought the heavy weapon down upon his unprotected head.
 The dull crunch was followed by a spurt of blood, and the fiend crumpled to the floor, his head laid half open.
-I felt no contrition at taking the man&rsquo;s life in such a manner.
+I felt no contrition at taking the man's life in such a manner.
 In the hideous, half-visible specimens of his surgical wizardry scattered about the room in various stages of completion and preservation, I felt there was enough evidence to blast his soul without my aid.
-Andrews had gone too far in his practices to continue living, and as one of his monstrous specimens&mdash;of that I was now hideously certain&mdash;it was my duty to exterminate him.
+Andrews had gone too far in his practices to continue living, and as one of his monstrous specimens--of that I was now hideously certain--it was my duty to exterminate him.

   Simes, I realized, would be no such easy matter; indeed, only unusual good fortune had caused me to find Andrews unconscious.
-When I finally reeled up to the servant&rsquo;s bedchamber door, faint from exhaustion, I knew it would take all my remaining strength to complete the ordeal.
+When I finally reeled up to the servant's bedchamber door, faint from exhaustion, I knew it would take all my remaining strength to complete the ordeal.

-  The old man&rsquo;s room was in utmost darkness, being on the north side of the structure, but he must have seen me silhouetted in the doorway as I came in.
+  The old man's room was in utmost darkness, being on the north side of the structure, but he must have seen me silhouetted in the doorway as I came in.
 He screamed hoarsely, and I aimed the candelabrum at him from the threshold.
 It struck something soft, making a sloughing sound in the darkness; but the screaming continued.
 From that time on events became hazy and jumbled together, but I remember grappling with the man and choking the life from him little by little.
-He gibbered a host of awful things before I could lay hands on him&mdash;cried and begged for mercy from my clutching fingers.
-I hardly realized my own strength in that mad moment which left Andrews&rsquo; associate in a condition like his own.
+He gibbered a host of awful things before I could lay hands on him--cried and begged for mercy from my clutching fingers.
+I hardly realized my own strength in that mad moment which left Andrews' associate in a condition like his own.

   Retreating from the darkened chamber, I stumbled for the stairway door, sagged through it, and somehow reached the landing below.
 No lamps were burning, and my only light